kaitech-The-Construct/theConstruct/blockchain_layer/README.md

 ## Services Overview

 - **Smart Contracts**: Core business logic of our DeFi project implemented on the blockchain.
-- **Injective Service**: This service manages connections made to the Injective Protocol blockchain.
 - **Solana Service**: This service manages connections made to the Solana blockchain.
 - **SPL Service**: The SPL Service is responsible for the creation and management of Solana programs within our DeFi project's ecosystem.
 - **Oracles**: Provides reliable data feeds to smart contracts.